 It was while we were at my SIL's house for a chili dinner that I announced our dinner plans.
 SIL immediately offered her Christmas ham for the occasion.
-Now, at this point, the ham had been reposing in the freezer for just shy of a year, and quite honestly I was a bit grossed out by the idea.
+At this point, the ham had been reposing in the freezer for just shy of a year, and quite honestly I was a bit grossed out by the idea.
 Instead of a nice, firm "Thanks, but I've got it covered, would you bring a salad, instead?", I went with an evasive, obfuscatory, beat-around-the-bush, "Welllllll, it's probably freezer burned by now, don'tcha think?" and "What's the expiration date on something like that?"
-In other words, I wimped out.
 Whereupon, SIL Googled "How long can a ham be kept in the freezer before I can no longer unload it on my brother's ungrateful wife?"
 The answer, apparently, is indefinitely.

 It looked like I was beaten and doomed to take in a rock-hard, toddler-age, frozen ham, when SIL made a crucial mistake.
 She said, "Save me the ham bone."